NeoMakae/LoginProject_Backend/README.md

 # LoginProject

-This project is a **Login Assessment** developed in Java (Spring Boot) [or your tech stack] that demonstrates user authentication, registration, and basic account management.
+This project is a **Login Assessment** developed in Java (Spring Boot) that demonstrates user authentication, registration, and basic account management.

 ## Features